Ivo-Balbaert/The_Way_to_Jai/book/25_Context.md

 _25.2_stack_trace.jai* is an example of an example of a recursive procedure `proc1` (see line (2)), that calls itself 3 times, starting in line (3).
 When x gets the value 0, the proc `my_print_stack_trace` from line (1) is called, with the active `context.stack_trace` as argument.
 This iterates through the nodes of the stack trace, until node becomes `null`.
 When there is info, we print the procedure's name, the source file and line number where it is called, and the call depth, that is: how 'deep' the recursion is.

 This info is so useful that there is in fact a proc `print_stack_trace` in module _Basic_, which is almost identical and which we call in line (2C).

+In § 30.4.5 we'll see that there is also a compile option called `build_options.stack_trace`, which is by default true to examine stack traces on program errors/crashes.
+With this option enabled, every time a procedure is called, code is generated to output a Stack_Trace_Node on the stack and link it up, and unlink it when the procedure returns.
 Use it as an aid in debugging if necessary.

-In § 30.4.5 we'll see that there is also a build option called stack_trace, which is by default ON to examine stack traces on program errors/crashes.
+Stack traces are useful for writing instrumentation code such as a profiler or memory debugger. `Stack_Trace_Node` and related code are defined in module _Preload_.

 ## 25.7 The print style
 See *25.3_print_style.jai*: